 Set out on a six-day adventure from Tasmania’s trendy capital, capes and coastlines to its ancient interiors and oldest townships.
-Discover UNESCO national parks, …
+Discover UNESCO World Heritage …

 Tasmania Adventure

 Set out on a six-day adventure from Tasmania’s trendy capital, capes and coastlines to its ancient interiors and oldest townships.
-Discover UNESCO national parks, from the coastal heath and sand dunes that meet the rainforest in Takayna/Tarkine to the glacier-sculpted terrain of Cradle Mountain.
+Discover UNESCO World Heritage listed national parks, from the coastal heath and sand dunes that meet the rainforest in Takayna/Tarkine to the glacier-sculpted terrain of Cradle Mountain.
 Stroll along Wineglass Bay in the shadow of Freycinet’s pink peaks and count the bright colours that make up the world-famous Bay of Fires.
-Go in search of the island’s unique endemic wildlife, from Tasmanian devils to fairy penguins and dine on the freshest homegrown grapes and flavours of Tassie.
+Go in search of the island’s unique endemic wildlife, from Tasmanian devils to fairy penguins and discover the freshest homegrown grapes and flavours of Tassie.

 From Strahan, enjoy a full day exploring Tasmania’s West Coast, including the Tarkine, which is not only Australia’s largest temperate rainforest, but the second largest in the world.
 This cool-temperate rainforest has largely been left untouched and still homes wildlife not found anywhere else on earth, including the endangered Tasmanian Devils.
 It even retains a biological history from when this area was still connected to Patagonia and New Zealand, known collectively as Gondwanaland.
 Return to Strahan in the late afternoon.